 Jo Baring, Director & Curator, The Ingram Collection

-'In Their Own Words: Artist Voices from The Ingram Collection' is at The Lightbox, Woking, until 30th July.
+'In Their Own Words: Artist Voices from The Ingram Collection' was at The Lightbox, Woking, until 30th July 2017.